Do You Need an Electrical Permit?

 What the Inspector Checks

-The inspector is there to verify that the installation meets the currently adopted National Electrical Code.
+The inspector verifies that the installation meets the currently adopted National Electrical Code.
 In Colorado, that's the 2023 NEC, adopted statewide on August 1, 2023.

 On a panel replacement or service change, the inspector looks at:

 - Grounding and bonding.
-Ground rods driven to the required depth, cold water bond connected within 5 feet of where the pipe enters the building, all bonds continuous with no splices.
+Ground rods driven to the required depth, cold water bond connected, all bonds continuous.

 - Circuit protection.
-AFCI and GFCI breakers installed where your jurisdiction requires them.
+Arc-fault circuit interrupter (AFCI) and ground-fault circuit interrupter (GFCI) breakers where required.
 Surge protection device installed (NEC 230.67).
 Exterior emergency disconnect (NEC 230.85).

 - Wire sizing.
 Every conductor matched to its breaker rating.
-No doubled-up connections on terminals designed for a single wire.
+No double-tapped connections on terminals designed for a single wire.

 - Panel labeling.
-Every circuit identified by location on the panel directory.
+Every circuit identified on the panel directory.

 - Removal of hazardous equipment.
-If the old panel was a documented hazard (Federal Pacific, Zinsco), the inspector verifies it's completely removed, not just disconnected.
+If the old panel was a documented hazard (Federal Pacific, Zinsco), the inspector verifies it's completely removed.

 What Happens Without One

 Unpermitted electrical work rarely stays hidden permanently.
-It surfaces during a home inspection, an insurance claim, a future renovation, or when the utility discovers an altered service.
+It surfaces during a home sale, an insurance claim, a future renovation, or when the utility discovers an altered service.

 Insurance